aclist/wineclick/README.md

 ```
 wine python.exe Scripts/pip.exe install pyinstaller pywin32 tailhead
 ```
-6. Compile script into executable using pyinstaller
+6. Compile script into executable using pyinstaller (You'll have to encapsulate the path correctly.
+I find it's easier to just place the Python script in the same path to avoid Windows path escaping oddities)

 ```
 wine Scripts/pyinstaller.exe --onefile wineclick.py
 ```